fibo/trunx/README.md

 - an object which keys are bulma classes, when value is truthy then the class is added: `{ "is-primary": true }`
 - an array of any of the previous: `["button", { "is-primary": true }]`

-You know, Trunx is a Super Sayan because it is written in TypeScript.
+You know, Trunx is a Super Saiyan because it is written in TypeScript.
 The `bulma` prop can be autocompleted and typos can be avoided thanks to type checking.

 <img src="https://fibo.github.io/trunx/media/trunks-sword.png" height="400"/>

 #### HTML tag components

-Some Trunx components render their homomnym HTML tag.
+Some Trunx components render their homonymous HTML tag.
 You can use the `bulma` prop to style them with Bulma classes.

 ```tsx